 Tea can be used as an ingredient in cooking to enhance both the nutritional value & taste of soup.
-This particular soup is a favourite recipe (and a secret weapon) that helps get me back on track when I’ve been overindulging.
-It contains an abundance of antioxidants and alkaline, anti-inflammatory benefits that help push the reset button on your digestion while supporting your body’s natural detoxification efforts and has a naturally slimming effect.
+This particular soup is a favourite recipe (& a secret weapon) that helps get me back on track when I’ve been overindulging.
+It contains an abundance of antioxidants & alkaline, anti-inflammatory benefits that help push the reset button on your digestion while supporting your body’s natural detoxification efforts & has a natural metabolism boost effect.

-Enjoy this soup anytime, but it’s especially good for you after you’ve been indulging too much with alcohol, heavy meals and processed food.
-I make up a big pot of this soup, refrigerate and then eat it for several days after I’ve been traveling (and eating too many decadent meals), after the holiday season, or whenever I’m feeling lethargic, bloated, or when I need to lose some weight.
+Enjoy this soup anytime, but it’s especially good for you after you’ve been indulging too much with alcohol, heavy meals & processed food.
+I make up a big pot of this soup, refrigerate & then eat it for several days after I’ve been traveling (& eating too many decadent meals), after the holiday season, or whenever I’m feeling lethargic, bloated, or when I need to lose some weight.
 Sip on its own, or use as a base for any type of soup, knowing that it has enhanced benefits for your well-being.

 8 cups water